Pharmacy Commission

 Commission Chair/Vice Chair Term Expires

-Hawkins DeFrance, PharmD, (nuclear pharmacist), commission vice chair 1 January 2024
+Hawkins DeFrance, PharmD, (nuclear pharmacist), commission chair 1 January 2024

 Members Term Expires